Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 component will be made to replace this one.
 PWM photo

-where the placement of certain nuts or bolts may talk
+where the placement of certain nuts or bolts may take

 hours of effort to remove.
 PWM photo

-removal of the nut and or the bolt, a task for individuals that are creative,
+the removal of the nut and or the bolt, a task for creative,

 bolts down into the sill a significant